danielbartl/wicket-forms-example/README.md

 The `PersonalInformationPage` is Wicket's WebPage implementation handling all the functionality required by the application in the component-based manner.
-It uses plain HTML as its template view with all the 'dynamics' handled by Wicket components themselves, thus the functionality can be tested relatively easy with plain JUnit tests supported by WicketTester :
+It uses plain HTML as its template view with all the 'dynamics' handled by Wicket components themselves, thus all the functionality can be tested relatively easy with plain JUnit tests supported by WicketTester :

 ```java